-Philosophy majors and other interested students who would like to spend a semester or a year studying in France, Germany, England, Spain, Italy, or other countries, should consult the Department's director of undergraduate studies.
+Philosophy majors and other interested students who would like to spend a semester two abroad should consult the Department's director of undergraduate studies.
 With the permission of the Department, Philosophy majors may also use credits from other study abroad programs to satisfy major requirements.